Toxicology Tests Will Help Determine How Woman Dumped In Barrel On Bergen Street Died

+Bergen County Prosecutor Mark Musella hasn't said whether or not the investigation into the death of Nicole Flanagan, 42, had produced any suspects.

-Either way, the results from substance tracing will be critical in determining whether murder, manslaughter or a lesser offense -- possibly involving the disposal of human remains or a drug-induced death -- will be charged.
+Either way, the results from substance tracing will be critical in determining whether particular charges could be brought -- among them, murder, manslaughter or a lesser offense involving the disposal of human remains and/or strict liability for a drug-induced death.

-Law enforcement sources said Flanagan died in a luxury Manhattan high-rise, then was rolled out the door in a 55-gallon barrel on a luggage rack and driven off in a rental van.
+Flanagan died in a luxury Manhattan high-rise, then was rolled out the door in a 55-gallon barrel on a luggage rack and driven off in a rental van, law enforcement sources said.

-Her naked body was found in container just off Teaneck Road in Ridgefield Park last Friday morning.

 Flanagan, who had a minor criminal history, worked as an escort, the New York Post reported.
 She was identified through fingerprints, it said.

-Note: UPDATE: With no signs of physical abuse to speak of, investigators need the results of toxicology tests to determine how a New York City escort from Connecticut whose naked body was found stuffed into a barrel on a quiet New Jersey street died.